rosshale/heroku_deploy/README.markdown

     end

 ###Setup and Deploy
 heroku_deploy assumes that origin/master is your main development branch.
+It also assumes your heroku credentials are saved in ~/.heroku/credentials
 Once you have that in place, run:

     rake heroku_deploy:setup